dsuth10/powerpoint-react/README.md

 **Error:** Provider selection not working in frontend
 - **Solution:** Verify that the backend is running and the `/api/v1/slides/providers` endpoint returns both providers as available.
 Check browser console for any API errors.

+**Error:** Slide editing not working or validation errors
+- **Solution:** Ensure you have a valid `OPENROUTER_API_KEY` set in `backend/.env` file for AI-assisted text editing.
+The editing functionality requires LLM access for AI-powered improvements.
+Check browser console for any validation errors or API failures.

+**Error:** Edit button not appearing in Slides section
+- **Solution:** The edit functionality is integrated into the Slides section.
+Ensure you're using the latest version of the application and that the backend is running properly.
+The edit button should appear for each slide in the Slides section.

 #### Image Generation Issues
 **Error:** `405 Method Not Allowed` from Stability AI API
 - **Solution:** This has been fixed in the latest update.
 The application now uses the current Stability AI v1 API.
 If you're still seeing this error, ensure you're using the latest code and have a valid `STABILITY_API_KEY`.